GridTools/gt4py/docs/GDPs/gdp-0002-regions.rst

 Axis Offsets therefore internally hold an offset which is added or subtracted from the indexed point in the axis.
 For example ``I[0] - 2`` is itself an Axis Offset that refers to 2 points before the start of the compute domain in ``I``.

-Axis Offsets may be assigned to variables in Python and/or used as externals in GT4Py in order to define ``region``.
+Axis Offsets may be manipulated in Python or in a stencil and can be used as externals in GT4Py to be used in ``region`` subscripts.
 If the external variable is set to ``None``, then any regions using that external are ignored.

 Region Specification